madxioncorp/madserv/README.md

 - **Activity Log** — Live log output from each service in the Services tab.
 - **MySQL data persistence** — Data stored in `data/mysql/` at app root, survives MySQL version upgrades.
 - **Node.js & Go Support** — Run Node.js and Go (Golang) applications as standalone services.
+- **Redis Support** — Run Redis server as a standalone service with automatic configuration.
-- **Project Isolation** — Prepend specific binary paths (Node/Go/PHP) to the environment `PATH` for each service.
+- **Project Isolation** — Prepend specific binary paths (Node/Go/PHP/Redis) to the environment `PATH` for each service.
+- **System PATH Management** — Easily add or remove configured binary paths to your Windows User PATH via Settings.
-- **Multi-Version Manager** — Easily switch between multiple versions of PHP, Node.js, and Go via dropdown selectors in Settings.
+- **Multi-Version Manager** — Easily switch between multiple versions of PHP, Node.js, Go, and Redis via dropdown selectors.
 - **Custom App Paths** — Configure custom project folders for Node.js and Go applications.
+- **Improved Settings Dialog** — Organized 2-column layout for better visibility of all configurations.
 - **Self-Healing Templates** — Embedded default configurations allow the app to run even if `config/` files are missing.
-- **Redis Support** — Added Redis as a standalone service with automatic configuration and binary detection.

 ---